xiongbo010/xiongbo010.github.io/_pages/research.md

 ---
 I worked on geometric representation learning over relational & structured data.

-**Geometric representention learning** maps relational data into low-dimensional geometric space that respects the underlying symbolic semantics,logical rules and structural/relational patterns, etc.
+**Geometric representention learning** maps relational data into a low-dimensional geometric space that respects the underlying symbolic semantics,logical rules and structural/relational patterns, etc.

 **Machine learning with prior symbolic knowledge**: Prior symbolic knowledge can be **geometrically** injected into the  represententions to enhance the machine learning models.